Can You Get Evicted for Not Having Renters Insurance?

 What Happens if You Don't Have Renters Insurance: Why You Should Still Get Coverage

-Even if it’s not required in your lease, not having renters insurance leaves you exposed to serious financial risks.
-Without coverage, you’ll have to pay out of pocket if your belongings are stolen, damaged in a fire or ruined by water leaks — and those costs can add up quickly.
+Not having renters insurance leaves you exposed to serious financial risks, even if it's not required in your lease.
+You'll pay out of pocket if your belongings are stolen, damaged in a fire or ruined by water leaks.
+Those costs add up quickly.

-You’re also responsible if someone gets injured in your rental and sues you.
-Renters insurance includes liability protection that can help cover medical bills or legal fees.
-It may also pay for hotel stays or other temporary living expenses if your home becomes uninhabitable after a covered event.
+You're also responsible if someone gets injured in your rental and sues you.
+Renters insurance includes liability protection that helps cover medical bills and legal fees.
+It may also pay for hotel stays or temporary living expenses if your home becomes uninhabitable after a covered event.

 Compare Renters Insurance Rates